microsoft/TypeScript/doc/spec.md

 # <a name="1"/>1 Introduction

 JavaScript applications such as web e-mail, maps, document editing, and collaboration tools are becoming an increasingly important part of the everyday computing.
 We designed TypeScript to meet the needs of the JavaScript programming teams that build and maintain large JavaScript programs.
 TypeScript helps programming teams to define interfaces between software components and to gain insight into the behavior of existing JavaScript libraries.
 TypeScript also enables teams to reduce naming conflicts by organizing their code into dynamically-loadable modules.
-TypeScript’s optional type system enables JavaScript programmers to use highly-productive development tools and practices: static checking, symbol-based navigation, statement completion, and code re-factoring.
+TypeScript's optional type system enables JavaScript programmers to use highly-productive development tools and practices: static checking, symbol-based navigation, statement completion, and code re-factoring.

 TypeScript is a syntactic sugar for JavaScript.
 TypeScript syntax is a superset of Ecmascript 5 (ES5) syntax.
 Every JavaScript program is also a TypeScript program.
 The TypeScript compiler performs only file-local transformations on TypeScript programs and does not re-order variables declared in TypeScript.
 This leads to JavaScript output that closely matches the TypeScript input.
 TypeScript does not transform variable names, making tractable the direct debugging of emitted JavaScript.
 TypeScript optionally provides source maps, enabling source-level debugging.
 TypeScript tools typically emit JavaScript upon file save, preserving the test, edit, refresh cycle commonly used in JavaScript development.